 (5).
 Indicator Title % of SMS posts filled with females.
-Definition Number of females employed in posts from levels 13 to 16, against the total number of employees employed at (levels 13 to 16) 100.
-Source of data PERSAL report for appointments or transfers into the Department, for a specific quarter, indicating the number of females appointed in posts at levels 13 to 16.
-Method of calculation Number of females appointed against posts at level 13 to 16.
-Means of Verification PERSAL report on females appointments against posts at level 13 to 16 into the Department.
-Assumptions Funds will be available to advertise and fill posts.
-Females will respond to advertisements for SMS vacancies.

-Females will meet the inherent requirements of the SMS vacancy and be
+Definition Number of females employed in posts from levels 13 to 16.
+The National employment equity statistics requires that 50% of SMS positions must be occupied by females of any race.
+Source of data PERSAL report for appointments or transfers into the Dept., for a specific quarter, indicating the number of females appointed in posts at levels 13 to 16.
+Method of calculation / Assessment Simple count of the number of females appointed against posts at level 13 to 16 Means of Verification PERSAL report on appointments into the Department per quarter Assumptions Funds will be available to advertise and fill posts SMS posts will be widely advertised.
+Females will respond to advertisements for SMS vacancies Females will meet the inherent requirements of the SMS vacancy and be shortlisted Disaggregation of beneficiaries (where applicable) Target 50% females at SMS level.
+Spatial Transformation (where applicable) n/a Calculation type Simple count of number of females Reporting Cycle quarterly Desired performance 50% women at SMS level appointed within the Department.

-shortlisted.

-Disaggregation of

-beneficiaries (where Target 50% females at SMS level.

-applicable)

-Spatial Transformation Not applicable.

-(where applicable) Not applicable.

-Calculation type Non-cumulative.

-Reporting Cycle Annual

-Desired performance 50% women at SMS level appointed within the Department.

 Indicator responsibility Director: Human Resource Management

 (6).
-Indicator Title % of employees with disabilities employed in the Department.
-Definition Number of people with disabilities employed at within the Department, against the total of employees employed by the department 100.
-Source of data PERSAL report for appointments or transfers into the Department.
-Percentage of people with disabilities appointed into the Department.
-(Number of Method of calculation people with disabilities employed at within the Department, against the total of employees employed by the department 100).
-Means of Verification PERSAL report on appointments into the Department.
-Funds will be available to advertise and fill posts.
-Assumptions PWDs will respond to advertisements for vacant posts.
-PWDs will meet the inherent requirements of the vacancy and be shortlisted.
-Disaggregation of Target 2% people with disabilities. beneficiaries (where app) Target 270 people with disabilities.
-Spatial Transformation Not applicable. (where applicable) rect applicable.
-Calculation type Non-cumulative.
-Reporting Cycle Annual Desired performance 2% of people with disabilities appointed within the Department.
+Indicator Title % of employees with disabilities, employed in the Department.
+Definition Number of people with disabilities employed at any level within the Department.
+The National employment equity statistics requires that 2% of a Departments approved establishment comprise of people with disabilities of any race.
+Source of data PERSAL report for appointments or transfers into the Dept., for a specific quarter, indicating all staff appointed for the quarter and whether they possess a disability or not.
+Method of calculation / Assessment Simple count of the number of people with disabilities appointed in a specific quarter.
+Means of Verification PERSAL report on appointments into the Department per quarter Assumptions Funds will be available to advertise and fill posts.
+PWDs will respond to advertisements for vacant posts PWDs will meet the inherent requirements of the vacancy and be shortlisted Disaggregation of beneficiaries (where applicable) Target 2% people with disabilities Spatial Transformation (where applicable) N/A Calculation type Simple count of number of people with disabilities appointed in a specific quarter Reporting Cycle Quarterly Desired performance 2% people with disabilities appointed within the Department.
 Indicator responsibility Director: Human Resource Management

 (7).
 Indicator Title % of unemployed youth employed against youth development programs in the Department.
-Number of graduates who are 35 years and younger, appointed into youth Definition development programs within the Department.
-(These can be Interns, In service Trainees, Learners within PIAS or Trainee Accountants on the TAP Program etc.) Source of data PERSAL report for the youth appointments or transfers into the Department.

-Method of calculation Number of youth appointed against the approved establishment of the department 100.
-Means of Verification PERSAL report on appointments into the Department per quarter.
-The Department will always have funds available to implement youth development programs within the Dept. Assumptions Funds will be available to advertise and fill posts.
-Youth will respond to advertisements for vacant posts.
-Youth will meet the inherent requirements of the vacancy and be shortlisted.
-Disaggregation of Target 5% youth (individuals 35 years or younger) to be appointed against youth beneficiaries (where development programs (YDP) within the Dept. applicable) development programs (TDF) within the Dept. Spatial Transformation Not applicable. (where applicable) Not applicable.
-Calculation type Non-cumulative.
-Reporting Cycle Annual Desired performance Target 5% youth or more (individuals 35 years or younger) to be appointed against youth development programs (YDP) within the Department.
-Indicator responsibility Director: Human Resource Management
+Definition Number of graduates who are 35 years and younger, appointed into youth development programs within the Department.
+These can be Interns, In service Trainees, Learners within PIAS or Trainee Accountants on the TAP Program.
+The National Skills Development Act requires that 5% of a Departments approved establishment must comprise of youth appointed into Youth development programs.
+Source of data PERSAL report for appointments or transfers into the Dept., for a specific quarter, indicating the number of youth appointed into Youth development programs.
+The nature of appointment and salary level on the report will easily identify appointees against youth development programs.
+Method of calculation / Assessment Simple count of the number of youth appointed against Youth development programs Means of Verification PERSAL report on appointments into the Department per quarter Assumptions The Department will always have funds available to implement youth development programs within the Dept. Disaggregation of beneficiaries (where applicable) Target 5% youth (individuals 35 years or younger) to be appointed against youth development programs (YDP) within the Dept. Spatial Transformation (where applicable) N/A Calculation type Simple count of number of youth employed against YDP.
+Reporting Cycle quarterly Desired performance Target 5% youth or more (individuals 35 years or younger) to be appointed against youth development programs (YDP) within the Dept. Indicator responsibility Director: Human Resource Management